Azure-Samples/live-video-analytics-iot-edge-python-sdk/src/cloud-to-device-console-app/readme.md

 ## Setup

+### 1. Install Python dependencies
+Install python dependencies from requirements.txt.
+This can be done by running pip install -r src\cloud-to-device-console-app\requirements.txt.

-### 1. Fill in the values for appsettings.json file
+### 2. Fill in the values for appsettings.json file

 Provide values for all parameters found in **appsettings.json**.